sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/actions.md

 - `"steps"` - a list of action steps to execute in each repository.

 A single step can either be a of type `"command"`, which means the step is executed on the machine on which `src actions exec` is executed, or it can be of type `"docker"` which then runs a container in which the repository is mounted.

- if you're interested in how an action definition is validated.)

 To create a new, empty action definition you can use the following helper command: